ajhalling/checkpoints/README.md

 # Checkpoints (Forked Version)

-**Note:** This is a forked version of the `checkpoints` module that is specifically designed to remove reliance on the deprecated `iterrows()` and `iteritems()` functions in Pandas.
+**Note:** This is a forked version of [`checkpoints`](https://github.com/ResidentMario/checkpoints) that is specifically designed to remove reliance on the deprecated `iterrows()` and `iteritems()` functions in Pandas.
 If you are using a newer version of Pandas and want to continue using `checkpoints`, you can use this forked version.

 ![demo](http://i.imgur.com/paxQ51Y.gif)